dysphie/nmrih-shepherd/README.md

 - `sm_checkpoints`: Toggles displaying all mandatory checkpoints along with their IDs on the screen.
 This can help with [Automation](#Automation).

+## ConVars

+ConVars can be configured in `cfg/sourcemod/shepherd.cfg`:

+- `sm_shepherd_ultimatum_sound`: Specifies the sound file to be played during an ultimatum.

+- `sm_shepherd_ultimatum_default_action`: Sets the default action to be taken on missing players when no action type is specified via a command.
+Defaults to `"tp"` (teleport).

+- `sm_shepherd_ultimatum_default_seconds`: Specifies the default waiting time, in seconds, for missing players when no duration is specified via a command.
+Defaults to `120` seconds.

+- `sm_shepherd_highlight_checkpoints`: Determines whether to highlight checkpoints during ultimatums.
+Defaults to `1` (enabled).

 ## Automation

 The plugin can automatically issue ultimatums for certain checkpoints when they are reached for the first time.